dmartinezfernandez/ASP.NET-MVC-Microsoft-Graph-OneDrive/README.md

 ## Build and Test

-Open the solution with Visual Studio and debug.
+Open the solution with Visual Studio and start.

 Sign in and click the Drive menu option.
-The root contents of your OneDrive will be displayed and the full list of folders and files will be written in App_Data.
+The root contents of your OneDrive will be displayed and the full list of folders and files will be available for Download in csv format.

 ## Acknowledgement